Barbells For Bullies presents an online fitness competition to raise money and awareness for

-We will be doing another iteration of Sit Rep, this time in June, culminating on June 27, 2020 - PTSD Awareness Day.
+We will be doing another iteration of Sit Rep, this time in June 2023.

 Facts, Stats, and Research

-Research suggest that service dogs improve veterans’ physical and psychological health, provide a coping resource and a form of social support, and support sustaining their independence.
+Research suggests that service dogs improve veterans’ physical and psychological health, provide a coping resource and a form of social support, and support sustaining their independence.
 Source

 Highly trained service dogs have been suggested to help mitigate the physical and psychological challenges veterans face (Krause-Parello, Sarni, & Padden, 2016).
 It has also been suggested that, as a species, the dog’s non-judgmental demeanor and the reciprocity of the human–canine relationship has potential to assist veterans during times of uncertainty (Krause-Parello et al., 2016).
 Source

 Health care costs for veterans with PTSD are 3.5 times higher than costs for those without the disorder.Source

 Female veterans are at a higher risk of PTSD.
 According to one study, during 2002–2003, approximately 22% of screened female veterans reported military sexual trauma (MST), a term adopted by the VA to refer to sexual assault or repeated threatening sexual harassment that occurred while the veteran was in the military.Source

 In 2016, the suicide rate was 1.5 times greater for Veterans than for non-Veteran adults, after adjusting for age and gender.
 Source